RivaD2/reading-notes/README.md

 ------------------------

-# Reading Notes:

 **Welcome to my reading notes page!
 This page holds the table of contents for all notes for readings done during my time at CodeFellows.
-These notes start from the basics like learning Git, HTML, CSS and JS and move on to cover more advanced programming concepts.
+These notes start from the basics like learning Git, HTML, CSS and JS and move on to cover more advanced programming concepts.**

 **See what I've learned along this journey below.**
 *Credit to Jon Duckett's Web Design with HTML, CSS and JavaScript*